Sign up for our newsletter and get 10% off!

 Adaptogens are known to help relieve stress, stabilize mood and have a normalizing affect on many bodily processes.
 Adaptogenic herbs are characterized by their exceptional resilience and are often found in the most inhospitable climates on Earth.
 They can be consumed as herbal supplements, capsules, teas, or tinctures.

-Adaptogens are plants or chemically derived drugs that help the body adapt to stress and promote overall well-being.
+Adaptogens are plants that help the body adapt to stress and promote overall well-being.
 They work by regulating the body's stress response system, supporting hormonal balance, and enhancing immune function.
 Adaptogens help the body maintain homeostasis and increase resilience to stressors.

 "There is one common theme found between all adaptogenic herbs – resilience."

-From hawthorn to ginseng, plants that have been classified as adaptogens are known for their ability to survive in harsh environments - with some even preferring to grow in more challenging conditions.
-Based on the evidence, their adaptability seems to stem from (no pun intended) their ability to survive in stressful environments.
+Plants like hawthorn and ginseng are called adaptogens.
+They can survive in tough environments.
+Some even like to grow in challenging conditions.
+Based on the evidence, their adaptability comes from their ability to survive in tough environments.

 Adaptogens Benefits